From Words to Widgets for Controllable LLM Generation: Discussion

 \subsection{Limitations and Future Work}

 Our work has several limitations that could be addressed in future work.
-First, our decoding algorithm involves two forward passes for each controlled attribute, which may introduce computational overhead.
-We mitigated this extra latency through batched inference and KV-cache reuse.
-A detailed analysis of the computational overhead is provided in Appendix~\ref{appendix:computation_overhead}.
-Second, our study was conducted with a smaller user sample of 12 participants and findings might not generalize to users with broader background and used to work with other writing scenarios.
-Additionally, our analysis did not consider participants' expertise level in writing and prompt engineering, which may affect the participants' strategy and breakdowns when using \tool.
-Third, our Jeopardy tasks focused on emails and explanations, while more open-ended creative tasks where preferences are less decomposable, such as poetry or fiction writing, should be considered.
-Additionally, structured widgets also risk anchoring users to extracted dimensions, leading to homogenized outputs~\cite{wanDiverseAIPersonas2025,shinInterrogatingDesignHomogenization2026}.
-Future work should study whether initial suggestions constrain the preference space users explore.
-Also, our study did not consider longitudinal use scenarios, where the number of widgets can scale up significantly with persistent use, where the stability of the widgets should be more carefully examined.
+First, our study was conducted with a smaller user sample of 12 participants and findings might not generalize to users with broader background and used to work with other writing scenarios.
+Second, our analysis did not consider participants' expertise level in writing and prompt engineering, which may affect the participants' strategy and breakdowns when using \tool.
+Third, our Jeopardy tasks focused on emails and explanations, while more open-ended creative tasks where preferences are less decomposable, such as poetry or fiction writing, should be considered.\looseness=-1

+Technically, our steering method provides an operational approximation for context-based control rather than globally grounded, fully disentangled semantic parameters.
+Subjective attributes such as ``funny'' and ``professional'' are context-dependent and not able to be fully disentangled.
+Accordingly, sliders should be interpreted as contextual control handles: although they do not represent universal semantic dimensions, they remain valuable for controlling preferences and steering models, as shown in our study.
+Similarly, our attribution method provides a local, post-hoc, probability-based signal intended as a perceptual handle rather than a precise causal explanation of the model's reasoning.
+Our technical evaluation should also be interpreted as a task- and model-specific validation for our system design rather than a definitive measure of semantic alignment or the causal faithfulness of this token-control method.
+Future work could explore better semantic disentanglement, causal explanations of widget effects, and more generalizable evaluations across models, settings, and tasks. \looseness=-1